The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Conclusions

-\begin{enumerate} \item Machine-learning from entire chip designs is hard: learning from diverse designs might only improve runtime and not quality of results on any one design \cite{ISPD2022}.
+\begin{enumerate} \item Machine-learning from entire chip designs is hard: learning from diverse designs might only improve runtime and not quality in typical cases \cite{ISPD2022}.
 Learning from earlier versions of the same design can be useful in some cases, but should be compared to warm-starting Simulated Annealing with an initial placement and adaptive temperature schedule. \item Gridding and clustering methods (popular 20 years ago, but outperformed by ``flat" methods) do not offer new capabilities at this point. \item Using exorbitant CPU/GPU resources in \cite{Nature} did not help outperform SOTA.
 It only complicated experimentation and reproducibility. \item The work in \cite{Nature,CT} made a keen observation that physical synthesis tools produce $(x,y)$ locations usable as initial solutions for mixed-size placement.
 Sadly, this observation was not disclosed in the text of \cite{Nature} but only used to improve results.
-As it is not specific to RL, it does not support RL \cite{ISPD2023}, but initial placements were recently studied in \cite{PlaceInit23} and can be reflected in future placement benchmarking efforts. \item The modern open-source infrastructure \cite{MP} for evaluating macro placers developed for \cite{ISPD2023} can be used to check new ideas and software.\footnote{The design examples in \cite{MP} roughly match \cite{Nature} in area utilization.
+As it is not specific to RL, it does not support the superiority of RL \cite{ISPD2023}.
+On the other hand, initial placements were recently studied in \cite{PlaceInit23} and can be reflected in future placement benchmarking efforts. \item The modern open-source infrastructure \cite{MP} for evaluating macro placers developed for \cite{ISPD2023} can be used to check new ideas and software.\footnote{The design examples in \cite{MP} roughly match \cite{Nature} in area utilization.
 Increasing area utilization would create harder benchmarks, keeping in mind that higher area utilization decreases fabrication cost for mass-produced ICs.} \cite{MP,ISPD2023} included in its evaluation a new ML-based macro placer AutoDMP \cite{AutoDMP} from Nvidia that produced promising results without using reinforcement learning.
-At the same time, older circuit benchmarks (such as \cite{ICCAD04}) remain relevant, difficult and practically useful, as they allow researchers to quickly estimate the direction of comparisons with minimal efforts for any semiconductor technology node. \end{enumerate}
+At the same time, older circuit benchmarks (such as \cite{ICCAD04}) remain relevant, difficult and practically useful.
+They circumvent proprietary chip infrastructure and enable, with minimal effort, quick directional comparisons valid for any technology node. \item A 2024 effort from China \cite{MPEval2024} compared seven techniques for mixed-size placement using their new independent evaluation framework with 20 circuits (7 with macros).
+End-to-end results for chip metrics show that post-\cite{Nature} ML-based techniques lag behind RePlAce \cite{RePlAce} (embedded in OpenROAD) and other optimization-based techniques: DREAMPlace (a GPU-based variant of the RePlAce algorithm) \cite{DREAM} and AutoDMP (a Bayesian Optimization wrapper around DREAMPlace) \cite{AutoDMP}.
+Despite the obvous need to replicate the methods from \cite{Nature}, the authors of \cite{MPEval2024} were unable to provide such results. \end{enumerate} When a particular design technology underperforms, this does not necessarily reflect on the actual IC designs where it was attempted.